Skip to main content

 Advancing from the initial request for accommodation requires a more detailed exploration of the clinical and legal mechanics at play.
 When a hormonal or metabolic condition is the basis for your request, the conversation shifts from a general disclosure to a specific, evidence-based discussion.

-The becomes a forum for translating your lived symptoms and clinical data into a compelling case for a tailored adjustment to your employer’s wellness program.
+The interactive process becomes a forum for translating your lived symptoms and clinical data into a compelling case for a tailored adjustment to your employer’s wellness program.
 This requires a sophisticated understanding of how conditions like hypothyroidism, polycystic ovary syndrome (PCOS), insulin resistance, or low testosterone directly impact your ability to meet standardized wellness benchmarks.

 The legal foundation for your request rests on the ADA’s protection against disability-based discrimination, which extends to the benefits and privileges of employment, including wellness initiatives.
 An employer’s wellness program, even if voluntary, cannot be a barrier to employees with disabilities.